carologistics/clips_executive/clips_executive/_sources/plugins/index.rst.txt

 Typical uses include
 1) Reading of parameters from specified in the parent node.
-2) Initialization of Environmnent-agnostic class members.
+2) Initialization of environment-agnostic class members.

 clips_env_init()
 ++++++++++++++++